anikdey1/FirstStack/README.md

 # FirstStack
-This is my frist full-stack app that uses Express to serve a homepage.
+This is my first full-stack app that uses Express to serve a homepage.

 ## Motivation